Skip To Content

 Path snapping

-During preparation of maps for survey and testing, you can configure pathways to enable path snapping functionality for their map.
+When preparing maps for performing surveys and positioning testing, you can create pathway features to enable path snapping functionality for your map.
 If pathways are configured for path snapping, the functionality is enabled by default.
-After the survey has been completed and reference positioning data is created, the positioning testing is performed.
-Optionally, during the positioning testing, you can compare the blue dot accuracy with the path snapping feature enabled and disabled.
+After the survey has been completed and the reference Indoor Positioning Data Service is configured for your map, positioning testing can be performed.
+Optionally, during the positioning testing, you can compare the location indicator accuracy with the path snapping feature enabled and disabled.
 You can enable and disable the feature by turning Path Snapping on or off in the profile menu.